 Dr. Klingsberg's main clinical interest are cystic fibrosis (mucoviscidosis), non-CF bronchiectasis, and mycobacterial diseases of the lung.
 He is the director of the Tulane Adult Cystic Fibrosis Program and is the principal investigator on several clinical trials for new treatments for cystic fibrosis.
 He is a staff physician at the Louisiana Department of Health & Hospitals Wetmore TB Clinic.
 He also has weekly general pulmonary clinics at both the Southeast Louisiana Veterans Health Care System and Tulane Medical Center.
-He treats critically ill patients at Tulane Medical Center, Interim LSU Hospital, and Kindred Hospital.
+He treats critically ill patients at Tulane Medical Center, University Medical Center of New Orleans, and Kindred Hospital.
 He is the ICU medical director and president of the medical staff at Kindred Hospital of New Orleans.

 Dr. Klingsberg is the director of pulmonary medical education and frequently lectures at Tulane School of Medicine.
-He is currently the co-director of the 2nd-year medical school Mechanisms of Disease course and the pulmonary module of the Health Education Adaptive Learning eXperience (HEAL-X) curriculum.
+He is currently the co-director of the 2nd-year medical school Mechanisms of Disease course and was the director of the pulmonary module of the Health Education Adaptive Learning eXperience (HEAL-X) curriculum.
 Under his guidance, the Pulmonary Section won the Tulane School of Medicine Owl Club Award for "Best Module" in 2013-2014.